The impact of local noise recorded at the ET candidate sites on the signal to noise ratio of CBC gravitational wave signals for the ET triangle configuration: Introduction

-The significant increase in sensitivity below $100 \rm\, Hz$ will also allow for more detailed observations about the merger of intermediate mass black holes (IMBH) \cite{Koliopanos:2018sW, mezcua, Maggiore_2020, greene_2020}, i.e. black holes (BH) with masses in the $[10^2, 10^5]\rm\,M_{\bigodot}$ range.
-Their typical merger frequency is $<100 \rm\, Hz$ and the signals are expected to spend a maximum of $\mathcal{O}(100\rm\, s)$ in the ET bandwidth.
-Currently, GW detectors are limited to BH masses $\mathcal{O}(100\rm\, M_{\bigodot})$ and hypothetical IMBH merger signals are typically only detectable in very short time intervals of a few milliseconds.
-On the other hand, ET will open the possibility of detecting these IMBH, studying the possibility that they are the seeds of the supermassive BHs in the center of galaxies \cite{Maggiore_2020, greene_2020}.
+The significant increase in sensitivity below $100 \rm\, Hz$ will also allow for more detailed observations about the merger of intermediate mass black holes (IMBH) \cite{Koliopanos:2018sW, mezcua, Maggiore_2020, greene_2020}, i.e. black holes (BH) with masses in the $[10^2, 10^5]\rm\,M_{\bigodot}$ range, of which there was no clear evidence about their existence.
+This until the third observing run (O3) of the LIGO-Virgo detectors, which observed an event consistent with two BH merging to form a $\simeq 140 \rm M_{\bigodot}$ remnant, providing the first direct evidence of IMBH formation \cite{GW190521}.
+During the same observing run, a few more marginal candidates for IMBH formation were found, but none sufficiently significant to indicate detection of further IMBH mergers \cite{imbho3,lvkimbh}.
+The typical merger frequency of this class of astrophysical objects is $<100 \rm\, Hz$ and the signals are expected to spend a maximum of $\mathcal{O}(100\rm\, s)$ in the ET bandwidth with most cycles of their waveform contained in the $[2,10]\rm\,Hz$ band.
+Currently, GW detectors are limited to BH masses $\mathcal{O}(100\rm\, M_{\bigodot})$ and IMBH merger signals are typically only detectable in very short time intervals of a few milliseconds.
+On the other hand, ET will open the possibility of detecting these IMBH, studying their formation channels and the possibility that they are the seeds of the supermassive BHs in the center of galaxies \cite{Maggiore_2020, greene_2020}.
 Furthermore, a precise reconstruction of waveforms for compact objects during inspiral and merger will allow accurate tests of General Relativity.

 Therefore, any degradation with respect to design in the low-frequency sensitivity of ET may significantly hinder the capability of early detections and multimessenger observations for BNS mergers and may reduce the quality of the observations for IMBH \cite{Nitz_2021, coba}.
 As a consequence, since seismic disturbances, of both natural \cite{higgins1950, ward1966wind, cessaro1994, withers, acernese2004properties, coward2005characterizing, virgo2006, burtin2008spectral, anthony18, smith, dybing, o3noise, anthony} and anthropogenic \cite{acernese2004properties, virgo2006, saccorotti, piccinini, poli, o3noise} origin, are the main source of noise limiting the detector sensitivity at low frequency and can affect GW data in many ways \citep{virgo2004, virgo2006, virgo2011, cvse, koleyThesis, Fiori2020, o3noise, accadia2010noise, MaEA2016, saulson, beccaria1998relevance, harms}, seismic characterization studies at the candidate sites to host ET are paramount.
 The goal is to guarantee a suitable environment for this future detector that makes the reaching of its design sensitivity possible \citep{amann} through appropriate design of noise suppression systems.